Mark Pretti Nature Tours, L.L.C.

 Birding and Natural History in Amazonas, Brazil: Manaus, the Guianan Shield, the Rio Amazonas, the Rio Negro, and the Anavilhanas Archipelago

 The rainforests of Amazonia are the richest and most extensive on Earth.
 At the heart of this vast bioregion lies the state of Amazonas, Brazil, which has more intact rainforest than anyplace on Earth.
-Right at the city of Manaus, the world’s largest river, the Amazon, meets its largest tributary, the Rio Negro.
+At the city of Manaus, the world’s largest river, the Amazon, meets its largest tributary, the Rio Negro.
 During this natural adventure, we’ll explore the unique ecologies of these two rivers and learn about their important roles in shaping the evolutionary history and biogeography of the region.
 The extensive tracts of undisturbed habitat in the area harbor a unique variety of distinct ecosystems, and on this trip we’ll spend time in igapo, terra firme, white sand forest, the rainforest canopy, and the Amazon's unique and dynamic river islands.

 Our home base in Manaus is the Novotel Manaus where we'll have several opportunities to enjoy the birdy grounds.
-We've seen over 50 species of birds around the hotel, including 7 parrot species, green and black-necked aracaris, mouse-colored tyrannulet, golden-bellied euphonia, variable chachalaca, wing-banded seedeater, orange-fronted yellow-finch, turquoise tanager, and much more.
+We've seen over 50 species of birds around the hotel, including 7 parrot species, green and black-necked aracaris, southern mouse-colored tyrannulet, golden-bellied euphonia, variable chachalaca, wing-banded seedeater, orange-fronted yellow-finch, turquoise tanager, and much more.

 From Manaus, we’ll take a boat trip to Ilha Marchantaria and other islands where river island specialists abound.
 While we should see black skimmer, large-billed and yellow-billed terns, collared plover, and southern lapwing, we’ll focus on the specialties, which include white-bellied, red-and-white, and Parker’s spinetails, river tyrannulet, black-and-white antbird, pearly-breasted and bicolored conebills, green-rumped parrotet, short-tailed and festive parrots, riverside tyrant, lesser hornero, olive-spotted humingbird, and others.
 At a floating restaurant, we'll have a buffet lunch and enjoy their flooded forest boardwalk where we'll hope to see long-billed, straight-billed, and striped woodcreepers, great potoo, and common squirrel monkey.
 We’ll also visit the famous “meeting of the waters” where the black water of the Rio Negro mixes with the cloudy Amazon.
 Gray river dolphin, also called the Tucuxi, is possible in this area.